nobl/ioBroker.senec/README.md

 -->
 ### **WORK IN PROGRESS**
 - Increased default API poll interval to 6 minutes.
 This appears to be causing less issues with the server than 5 minutes.
+- You can now define different polling intervals for dashboard (frequently), details (usually hourly and daily information), heavy (for everything else that usually is done per month or year).
 - Dependency updates

 ### 2.5.0 (2026-03-28)